Rolands-Laucis/Socio/Documentation.md

 import { ServerChatRoom, HandleChatRoomServ } from 'socio/dist/chat.js'; //safe to import on both server and browser

 const socserv = new SocioServer(...);
-const chat = new ServerChatRoom(socserv.SendToClients.bind(socserv), 10); //create a chat room, that will use the SocioServer "emit" function to send to clients.
+const chat_room = new ServerChatRoom(socserv.SendToClients.bind(socserv), 10); //create a chat room, that will use the SocioServer "emit" function to send to clients.
 Also specifies msg history length

 socserv.RegisterLifecycleHookHandler('serv', (client: SocioSession, data: MessageDataObj) => {
-    HandleChatRoomServ(client, data, [chat]); //convenience, if you use the socio CMD protocol.
+    HandleChatRoomServ(client, data, [chat_room]); //convenience, if you use the socio CMD protocol.
 Will handle taking in new msgs from clients and emit to others in the room.
     //an array of chats, because this handles all rooms.
 Here we have 1 room.
 })
 ```